skip to content

 MB7.012.0Manitoba previously announced a reduction to its sales tax rate from 7% to 6% effective July 1, 2020; however, this reduction has been deferred until further notice.

-ON8.013.0Ontario has harmonized its sales tax system with the 5% GST to produce a combined federal/provincial rate of 13%.
+ON8.013.0Ontario harmonized its sales tax system with the 5% GST to produce a combined federal/provincial rate of 13%.

 QC9.97514.975The Québec system is harmonized with the GST though two separate tax systems remain — the GST and the QST.